 “…our results conﬁrm that a ﬂeet of self-replicating probes can explore the Galaxy in a timescale commensurate with those normally assumed when posing the Fermi Paradox (Hart, 1975), with powered ﬂight at the upper limits of the timescale and slingshot ﬂights at the lower end.
 Both are still orders of magnitude less than the age of the Earth, proving that the question underlying the Fermi Paradox is well-posed.”

-The Fermi Paradox is, of course, the contradiction between the vast probability that extraterrestrial civilizations exist, and our lack of contact or knowledge of them.
+The Fermi paradox is the contradiction between the vast probability that extraterrestrial civilizations exist, and our lack of contact or knowledge of them.
 In other words, where are all the aliens?

 But maybe it’s true.
 Maybe we just can’t see the probes because they’re invisible.
 In fact, I actually happen to have photographic evidence of one of these alien probe droids.
 I suppose now is as good a time as any to share it.
 The image was taken circa 1980.
 Here it is: